AndersDeath/diary2/000-current.md

 # 08 Februar - Donnerstag - Berlin - 506 Tag der Einwanderung

 I can say that I'm bored by this diary.
 I do this more than a  year.
-In april it will be two years
+In april it will be two years that I lead this